kubecost/docs/install-and-configure/advanced-configuration/resource-consumption.md

 ## Lengthen scrape interval

 Fewer data points scraped from Prometheus means less data to collect and store, at the cost of Kubecost making estimations that possibly miss spikes of usage or short running pods.
 The default value is: `60s`.
-This can be tuned in our [Helm values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.93.2/cost-analyzer/values.yaml#L389) for the Prometheus scrape job.
+This can be tuned in the Helm values for the Prometheus scrape job.

 ## Keep node exporter disabled

 The Node Exporter is disabled by default, and is an optional feature.
 Some health alerts will be disabled if the Node Exporter is disabled, but savings recommendations and core cost allocation will function normally.
-You can enable the Node Exporter with the following [Helm values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.93.2/cost-analyzer/values.yaml#L442):
+You can enable the Node Exporter with the following Helm values:

 ```
 --set prometheus.server.nodeExporter.enabled=true